Yule means “feast”.

 Imagine living in, say, Scandinavia a thousand years ago.

-At solstice, the sun rises around 9 a.m.
+At the winter solstice, the longest night of the year in the northern hemisphere, the sun rises around 9 a.m.
 It sets about 3 p.m.
 A mere six hours of daylight.
 Even if you sleep for eight hours, you spend much more of your waking time in darkness than in light.

 What a relief when the days begin to lengthen again!